St Mary's Church, Atherstone: History

-After this, St. Mary's Chapel has experienced some form of revival.
+Over the 18th and 19th centuries, the church was gradually restored and rebuilt.
 Its square tower was rebuilt in the fashionable “Gothic” style in 1782.
-This drastic alteration probably aroused some controversy, although the fine architectural drawing of the chapel made by Jacob Schnebbelie in 1790 prompted Nichols to assert that “the new tower provides a good effect."
-St. Mary's was further redesigned in 1849 by Thomas Henry Wyatt and David Brandon.
+The architectural drawing of the chapel made by Jacob Schnebbelie in 1790 prompted Nichols to assert that “the new tower provides a good effect."
+St. Mary's was further redesigned in 1849 by Thomas Henry Wyatt and David Brandon, with a large new aisled nave of five bays being built.
 The chapel was restored to be used as a chancel in 1888.

 Organ

 The first record of an organ is in 1852, when an instrument by Holdich was installed.
 This was replaced in 1898, when an organ by Henry Jones and Sons was obtained from Christ Church, South Banbury.
 A specification of the organ can be found on the National Pipe Organ Register.